 Plan a CMS Migration

 A CMS migration is a complex operation, not only involving the transfer of content but also incorporating necessary optimizations to improve site performance.
 Each element of your site needs careful attention, as migrating to a new CMS can impact both how your content is structured and how it is presented.
-Therefore, it’s crucial to familiarize yourself with the new CMS early on to guarantee a transition without any issues.
+Therefore, it’s crucial to familiarize yourself with the new platform early on to guarantee a transition without any issues.

 A common challenge during CMS migration is involving SEO specialists too late, which can lead to preventable issues like traffic loss or SEO damage.
-To ensure a smooth transition, you need a clear plan with assigned responsibilities and the right tools.
+To ensure a smooth transition, you need a migration plan with assigned responsibilities and the right tools.

 Define Roles and Responsibilities